ExaWorks/job-api-spec/specification.md

 ## Introduction

-The purpose of this document is to propose and provide an analysis of the design and implementation issues of a job management API suitable for managing jobs on exascale machines.
-A job management API is a set of interfaces that allow the specification and management of application executables.
+The purpose of this document is to provide an analysis of the design and implementation issues of a job management API suitable for managing jobs on exascale machines.
+A job management API is a set of interfaces that allow the specification and management of the invocation of application executables.
 The corresponding implementation of a job management API is a job management library.
 A job management library, through its  API,  is invoked by a client application.

-Traditionally, job management is implemented on supercomputers by local resource managers (LRMs), such as PBS/Torque, Slurm, etc. A job management API can be understood as an abstraction layer on top of various LRMs.
+Traditionally, job management is implemented on supercomputers by local resource managers (LRMs), such as PBS/Torque, Slurm, etc. To a first approximation, a job management API can be understood as an abstraction layer on top of various LRMs.

 Job management is sometimes also provided by execution managers, with capabilities similar to LRMs but operating in user space on a limited subset of resources such as within a job's allocation.
-This job management API aims to transparently abstract such execution managers.
+This job management API aims to also transparently abstract such execution managers.